action pack / cobra starting

 HealthPlansGuide is independent and is not a government website, broker, carrier, marketplace, or enrollment platform.
 This action pack organizes educational resources and official-source checks; verify deadlines, eligibility, and coverage decisions through official sources or licensed help.

-- It can organize official-source questions, timing checks, and documents to gather.
+- Use it to organize official-source questions, timing checks, and documents to gather.

 Coverage action plan

 Start here if COBRA is being offered after job coverage changed.
-The pack organizes employer-offer facts, source-backed timing caveats, and related COBRA pages without collecting any contact details.
+The pack organizes employer-offer facts, timing caveats, and related COBRA pages without collecting any contact details.

 Start here

-The guide frames COBRA, Marketplace, Medicaid or CHIP, and employer facts before a user compares next steps.
+COBRA vs Marketplace after a layoffThe guide frames COBRA, Marketplace, Medicaid or CHIP, and employer facts before comparing next steps.

-1. Read the COBRA situation first
+Read the COBRA situation first

 Start with the COBRA status, then branch into ending, cancellation, or comparison pages only after the facts are clear.